homonto/ESPnow-MQTT-HomeAssistant-Gateway/README.md

 <br>
 <h2>TODO list</h2>
 <ul>
-  <li>Sensor device: OTA over ESPnow, in case sensor device cannot reach AP/router
+  <li>Sensor device: OTA - how to do it ON DEMAND?
+No idea yet.
+If device is to listen to gateway, it will consume battery...
+Anybody knows?
 </ul>